 These days we seem to hear sweeping statements around populations of people and their eating habits on an almost daily basis.
 One common blanket statement we are all too familiar with is that bodybuilders are the only people who should be eating more protein.
-While it’s true that bodybuilders need more protein, the over 50 population can also benefit from cutting into more steaks, scrambling more eggs, drinking more milk and making use of protein supplements.
+While it’s true that bodybuilders need more protein, the over 50 population can also benefit from cutting into more steaks, scrambling more eggs, drinking more milk and making use of protein supplements such as protein powder.

 The need for more protein as we age is due to a decrease in muscle mass and an increase in fat mass in men and women over the age of 50 (1).
 So, while bodybuilders choose to consume more protein to ‘build’ their body, seniors require it to maintain their body.
 The loss in muscle mass is known as sarcopenia (Greek for muscle poverty): ‘Gradual and progressive loss of muscle mass along with lowered strength and physical endurance [associated with ageing]’ (2).
 These physical changes mean the things we take for granted like picking up the groceries, going for a walk and making ourselves a meal become much more overwhelming and our independence decreases.
 But wait, there is some great news!
 By increasing our protein intake and exercising more frequently, we can minimise disease risk at the same time as maximising our independence to do the things we love.

 Independence is a broad term that can mean different things to us as we progress through different life stages.
 When we started walking, we gained a certain degree of independence.
 When we moved out of our parent’s home, we gained culinary independence, and when we got our first full-time job, we gained financial independence.
 A loss in muscle mass and function can affect our ability to walk, cook and work among other things we enjoy doing on a daily basis.
 In other words, we begin to lose our independence.
 So, if you’re over the age of 50, eating more protein to buffer this loss in muscle mass is something well worth considering.

 Current intake vs. what is needed